kiss-oliver/bead/doc/usecases.md

     /somepath/name$ bead nuke
     Deleted workspace /somepath/name

+## Working in a new BEAD

-## Create a new data package, linking to existing inputs
+Create a new data package, linking to existing inputs:

     /somepath$ bead new hello
     Created hello
     /somepath$ cd hello/

-Add data from another bead at `input/<input-name>/`
+Add data from another bead at `input/<input-name>/`:

     /somepath/hello$ bead input add name name
     name loaded on name.